Plan Your Visit

 One of the best ways to sample Northwestern's academic experience is to observe classes.
 Each quarter, the Office of Undergraduate Admission compiles a list of pre-approved classes for students to visit.
 Please plan on arriving five minutes prior to class time in order to introduce yourself to the professor.

 Please note that class visits are not available during the first two weeks of the quarter, on weekends, holidays, summer, or during reading week or exam periods.
-A list of approved courses for the Spring 2013 quarter is available here.
+For Spring Quarter 2015, prospective students may visit classes beginning April 13, 2015.

 For a glimpse of student life at Northwestern, consider staying overnight in a residence hall with a current student.
 Overnight visits are available to prospective seniors on select weeknights during the academic year, October through March, on a space available basis.
 April overnight visits are reserved for admitted seniors only.